vicliv/AMuLaP-Reproduction/README.md

 ## Prepare Data
 We follow the setup in [LM-BFF](https://github.com/princeton-nlp/LM-BFF#prepare-the-data) for few-shot text classification.
 Therefore, you can follow the same steps to prepare the data.

 For the [Trump](https://drive.google.com/file/d/1CUk-aRMWY7R0qc7EO-Bfpt4CdKgUItpx/view?usp=share_link) and [Debagreement](https://scale.com/open-av-datasets/oxford) datasets, prepare it the same way.
-You can find the datasets by clinking on their name.
+You can find the datasets by clicking on their name.

 ## What's new
 - Support for new models: BERT and Deberta-v2